 Although students are encouraged to attempt to resolve complaints pertaining to disabilities by using this Grievance Procedure, they have the right to file a complaint directly with the U.S. Department of Education, Office for Civil Rights (OCR).

 University Policy 1203: Nondiscrimination and Reasonable Accommodation on the Basis of Disability

 Equal Opportunity and Affirmative Action Grievance Procedures (Office of Equity and Diversity Services)

 Individuals with Disabilities Policy

 George Mason University is committed to providing equal access to employment and educational opportunities for persons with disabilities.
 George Mason University recognizes that individuals with disabilities may need reasonable accommodations to have equally effective opportunities to participate in or benefit from university educational programs, services, and activities, and to have equal employment opportunities.
 George Mason University shall adhere to all applicable federal and state laws, regulations, and guidelines with respect to providing reasonable accommodations as necessary to afford equal employment opportunity and equal access to programs for qualified persons with disabilities.
 Applicants for admission and students requesting reasonable accommodations for a disability should contact the Office of Disability Services at 703 993-2474.
 Employees and applicants for employment should contact the Office of Equity and Diversity Services at 703-993-8730 or 703-993-8787 (TTY).
-Visitors and participants in nonacademic programs should contact the sponsoring department or the Office of Equity and Diversity Services at 703-993-8730 or 703-993-8787 (TTY).
-Questions regarding reasonable accommodations and/or discrimination on the basis of disability should be directed to the ADA coordinator in the Office of Equity and Diversity Services.
+Visitors and participants in nonacademic programs should contact the sponsoring department or Compliance, Diversiy and Ethics at 703-993-8730 or 703-993-8787 (TTY).
+Questions regarding reasonable accommodations and/or discrimination on the basis of disability should be directed to the ADA coordinator in the Compliance, Diversity and Ethics office.

 Statement on Equal Opportunity/Affirmative Action